RK-naiduM/veggies-shopping-app/README.md

-# 🌾 Golden Harvest - MERN E-Commerce Platform
+# 🌾 Agro Tech Harvest - MERN E-Commerce Platform

-Golden Harvest is a full-stack E-commerce web application designed for selling fresh organic vegetables and raw powders.
+Agro Tech Harvest is a full-stack E-commerce web application designed for selling fresh organic vegetables and raw powders.
 It features a complete shopping experience for users and a robust management dashboard for administrators.

 Built with the **MERN Stack** (MongoDB, Express.js, React, Node.js).